Singlecellplatform/Hyperion/Cellseg/readme.md

 ---

-## Step 1: Convert MCD Files to TIFF. see the pipeline in the sub folder mcd_to_tiff
+## Step 1: Convert MCD Files to TIFF. see the pipeline in the sub folder MCD_to_tiff